-As featured on the BBC, now celebrating 20 years of pet portraits, a good likeness guaranteed.
+As featured on the BBC, now celebrating over 25 years of pet portraits, a good likeness guaranteed.

 For best results remember “H.E.A.P” Help, Expression, Attention, Position

 It is virtually impossible to get a good photo of your dog without help, unless you’ve a very obliging pet and the patience of a saint!
 Ideally you will need 3 people, one to control the pet, one to get it’s attention and one to take the photo.

 It is most important to capture the individual character of your subject.
 Look for any distinguishing features and try to get that typical expression that makes your pet unique.
 "Full face" photos work best if the face is not symmetrical - e.g. some dogs typically have one ear pricked up or tend to tilt their heads when listening, or perhaps they have unusual markings such as a blue eye and a brown eye.
 Otherwise a three quarters view can be a good option to make the composition more interesting.